defenseunicorns/uds-package-trust-manager/README.md

 | ------ | ----------- | ---------------- |
 | `upstream` | Uses upstream images within the package. | `zarf package create . -f upstream` |

+Currently Ironbank only has images for cert-manager, not trust-manager, so no registry1 flavor is available.

 ## Releases

 The released packages can be found in [ghcr](https://github.com/defenseunicorns/uds-package-trust-manager/pkgs/container/packages%2Fuds%2Ftrust-manager).